 If you’re someone who struggles with imperfections, painting with your feet may be the exact right choice for you...but also a little difficult.
 Painting with your feet will not be perfect.
 You won’t have the same level of control that you may be used to if you enjoy painting.
 But there’s nothing wrong with that!
 Keep this in mind so that you can let go and have an enjoyable experience.

 Try Painting with Your Feet for Yourself

-Painting with your feet is perfect if you’re searching for an activity that’s fun for spring.
+Painting with your feet is perfect if you’re searching for an activity that’s fun for summer.
 Get your friends, children, or significant other to join in (and don’t forget to put a tarp down to catch the paint splatters!)
 You might just discover a new way to express yourself creatively.